Robert Jabanungga: Early life

-Jabanungga was born in 1952 in Yuendumu a settlement established by the Federal government to deliver rations and welfare services to the Walpiri people.
-Raised as a Walpiri, he had eight brothers and eight sisters and lived in a humpy and hunted kangaroos, goannas, lizards and snakes.
+Jabanungga was born in 1952 in Yuendumu, a settlement established by the Federal government to deliver rations and welfare services to the Walpiri people.
+Raised as a Walpiri by foster parents Charlie Driver Jabarula and Emily Driver Nabananga, he had eight brothers and eight sisters and lived in a humpy and hunted kangaroos, goannas, lizards and snakes.
 He received a traditional Aboriginal education including bush craft, tribal rites and ceremonies.

 The Yuendumu community operated within the bounds of a native affairs policies of forced assimilation.
 His cousins were members of the (Aboriginal) lost generation, in that the authorities forcibly removed them from their tribe and placed them into foster care in a white community.

 Jabanungga's tribal group was moved to Mt Doreen Cattle Station, west of Yuendumu and later still to Warrabri, another settlement, where he received the western education alongside his native one.

 He was eventually placed with the Mellor family who lived in Alice Springs.
 Here he finished his schooling and started a butchers apprenticeship.
 He worked for three years in a local butchers shop.
 He adopted their family name for a time.
 During the late 1960s he spent a few years in Adelaide.
 He relocated to Melbourne in the early 1970s where he worked as a teacher aide at the newly established Debney Meadows Primary School.
 The school had just introduced a performing arts program integrated with its Australian history syllabus where Jabanungga taught students about aboriginal cultural studies including the corroboree.